This post may contain affiliate links. Please read our disclosure policy.

 Using frozen berries wonโt affect the taste one bit, though.
 You can have truly nutritious blueberry muffins all year long!

-Coat your blueberries before adding
+Coat your blueberries in starch

 Coating your blueberries in a bit of starch before mixing them into the batter helps them cling to the batter a bit, and helps keep them from sinking to the bottom of the batter, during baking.

-Use muffin liners for easy cleanup
+Use muffin liners but grease them

 Place greaseproof muffin liners in your muffin tin before adding the batter to make cleanup really easyโand to help give your muffin batter some support as it rises up during baking.
+Spray the liners with a light coating of cooking oil spray, too.
+Lowfat muffins like these tend to stick to their liners.

-Don't overmix the muffin batter
+Don't overmix the batter

-The most important thing to remember to have light and fluffy muffins made with oat flour is not to overblend the batter.
+Be careful not to overblend the batter.
 Oat flour has a tendency to get tough if you overmix or overblend it before baking.

-Dairy free blueberry oatmeal muffins
+Dairy free

 In place of regular Greek-style yogurt, you can definitely use a nondairy plain yogurt or sour cream substitute.
-If you use plain yogurt, be sure to drain it until itโs of a similar consistency to Greek-style yogurt, and then measure the ingredient by weight.ย
+If you use plain yogurt, be sure to drain it until itโs of a similar consistency to Greek-style yogurt, and then measure the ingredient by weight.

-Egg free blueberry oatmeal muffins
+Egg free

 Since this recipe contains 2 eggs, you should be able to replace them with some success using your favorite egg substitute.
 My favorite is one โchia eggโ (1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel) per standard egg.
+Flax eggs should work, but they will add more unwanted flavor.

-Applesauce alternative
+Applesauce

 The applesauce in this recipe provides structure, sweetness, and tenderness to the muffins.
 The muffins donโt taste at all like applesauce.
 If youโd prefer to use bananas, try my recipe for banana oatmeal muffins.